mannybob/gpsync/README.md

 ### Quirks features and issues:
 * When syncing by albums (or shared albums) gpsync creates a directory for each album.
 * The resize option (-z) is ignored for videos.
 (The API does support resize, but it generates a thumbnail image only).
 * Googles idea of your shared albums, photos, may not match your expectations.
-Try gpsync.py -0.
+Try python gpsync.py -0.
 * Google photo does not support modification time (as of API v1), so gpsync downloads item updates based on file create date.
+* Unnamed albums are saved as *Untitled <#>* where #=1,2,etc.